intel/iotg_tsn_ref_sw/README_project.md

   RX queue-steering (e.g. VLAN priority) is configured.

 - XDP Zero-Copy has its own queue numbering.
-Only the upper half of TX queues and the lower half of RX queues is XDP-compatible.
+Only the upper half of TX queues and the lower half of RX queues is XDP-compatible (for kernel 5.4).
+For kernel 5.10 and above, all the queues are available for tx and rx.
 For example:

     TX & RX queue hardware mapping normally: